thycotic/privman-docs/install/agents/nix/linux.md

    * Example: SELINUX=disabled
 1. Reboot your host

-If SElinux is disabled the message will not be displayed.
+If SELinux is disabled the message will not be displayed.

 For CentOS, RedHat, and Oracle there are 2 methods for installing packages, rpm and yum, both methods are outlined below.